Questions and Answers

 How soon will I know whether I am accepted into the program?

-Applicants are notified of their acceptance status via email three-four weeks after all application materials are submitted to the School of Social Work.
+Applicants are notified of their acceptance status via email three to four weeks after all application materials are submitted to the School of Social Work.

 How much time am I allowed to complete the MSW program?